mssola/terraform/README.md

   * `salt_dir`

-    The directory where the Salt scripts are (usually a checkout of [this repo](https://github.com/kubic-project/salt))
+    The directory where the Salt scripts are (`/usr/share/salt/kubernetes` when installing the `kubernetes-salt` RPM, or a checkout of [this repo](https://github.com/kubic-project/salt))

   * `ssh_key`